CC-Public/DashboardAssignment/README.md

 ![Trade Feed](/mockups/trade-feed.png?raw=true)

-To get data for this widget you will need to take adavanatage of [parse.com](https://www.parse.com/) backend application.
+To get data for this widget you will need to take advantage of [parse.com](https://www.parse.com/) backend application.
 To use it you will need to add reference for [parse JavaScript SDK](https://www.parse.com/docs/js_guide):

     <script type="text/javascript" src="http://www.parsecdn.com/js/parse-1.3.0.min.js"></script>